Apart from moving around in the game world and talking, players might

 message works a little like an e-mail; it always has a sender (a

-other Players, or a Channel (see below).
+other Accounts, or a Channel (see below).
 You can mix recipients to

-send the message to both Channels and Players if you like.
+send the message to both Channels and Accounts if you like.

 Once created, a